wehlutyk/thesis/content/3-4-gistr-results.md

 Note that this measure can be applied to any series of events, and we therefore use it in both the utterance and the branch dimensions.
 In the utterance dimension, it tells us the extent to which the changes that a subject makes in an utterance tend to occur in contiguous chunks.
 We will see that this chunkiness is very strong, so much that we will start examining insertions and deletions and the level of chunks.
-In the branch dimension, the measure tells how bursty the evolution along a branch is. a bursty evolution would indicate a punctuated equilibria behaviour, with long periods of stability interrupted by sudden bursts of transformations.
+In the branch dimension, the measure tells us how bursty the evolution along a branch is.
+A bursty evolution would indicate a punctuated equilibria behaviour, with long periods of stability interrupted by sudden bursts of transformations.
 A non-bursty behaviour would indicate that a subject's transformations do not influence the following subject so much.

 Let us start with the utterance dimension.